Parallel lives: A local-realistic interpretation of "nonlocal" boxes: Conclusions

 \funding{The work of G.B. is supported in part by the Canadian Institute for Advanced Research, the Canada Research Chair program, Canada's Natural Sciences and Engineering Research Council (\textsc{nserc}) and Qu\'ebec's Institut transdisciplinaire d'information quantique.
 The work of P.R.-R. was supported in part by \textsc{nserc} and the Fonds de recherche du Qu\'ebec -- Nature et technologies.}

 \acknowledgments{We acknowledge stimulating discussions with Charles Alexandre B\'edard, Charles Bennett, Jeff Bub, Giulio Chiribella, David Deutsch, St\'ephane Durand, Marcin Paw{\l}owski, Sandu Popescu, Renato Renner, Alain Tapp and Stefan Wolf, as well as careful proofreadings by Yuval Elias.
 Furthermore, we acknowledge the artwork of Louis Fernet-Leclair, who drew the poster reproduced in the Appendix according to our specifications.
+We~are also grateful to Lev Vaidman, whose special issue on Quantum Nonlocality for \textit{Entropy} prompted us to finally commit to paper the second author's old 2012 idea~\cite{poster,FreeWill}.
+In~his Editorial for the corresponding \textit{Entropy} special issue~\cite{Vaidman}, Vaidman wrote: ``Very subjectively---I find the most interesting contribution to be the work by Brassard and Raymond-Robichaud''.
+We~also acknowledge some insightful suggestions from the anonymous \textit{Entropy} referees.
 Finally, G.B.~is grateful to Christopher Fuchs for having dragged him \emph{up} the slope of quantum foundations years ago, despite their subsequent divergent paths.}

-\authorcontributions{Both authors contributed significantly to this work but P.R.-R. spearheaded the effort.
-According to the tradition in our field, the authors are listed in alphabetical order.}

 \abbreviations{The following abbreviations are used in this manuscript:\\

 }

 \reftitle{References} \externalbibliography{yes} \appendixtitles{yes}